emmaed1/Tic-Tac-Toe/README.md

   - Main Menu with settings and how to play screns.
   - Select mode screen with the options of '1 Player' or '2 Players'.
     - The user will player against an AI for "1 Player" mode.
+  - A Game Over screen will appear once a player has won or there is a draw.
+    - User can go back to main menu or play again
 - Things to-do:
-  - reset button
-  - settings in game
-    - back to lobby
-    - quit